ai-joe-git/ComfyUI_LTX-2_VRAM_Memory_Management/README.md

+**Update**

+Okay, I'll fix the naming convention later, but if you are on:

+- One gpu use V3; and check out the FasterVersions folder for a potentially better version
+- Two gpus; use sequence_chunked_blocks for I2V
+- Three+ gpus; use ltx_multi_gpu_chunked for I2V
+Not everythign is documented, try T2V with I2V nodes; I'll be doing more testing myself but these work.
+I've only tested with fp8-distilled.

 **Try the faster versions if you are having issues: Sorry for the crummy naming scheme, I'll sort that out later.
 Right now try out these v5 and v3 replacements, V5 should be much faster and more efficient; V3 I think should be improved too**

 **Updates coming stay tuned**